 - If the tumour is attached to any major blood vessels in the brain

-For this test you usually have to go into hospital overnight.
-You will need a sedative or a general anaesthetic.
+You usually need to go into hospital overnight.
+You will need a sedative or sometimes a general anaesthetic.
 You have the angiogram in the X-ray department.
 First, you have a tube (catheter) put into a blood vessel in your groin.
 The doctor injects a dye that shows up on X-ray into the tube.
 After a minute or so, the dye will have circulated through your bloodstream into the blood vessels into your brain.
-Your surgeon will look at your brain on an X-ray screen to see exactly how near the tumour is to the blood vessels.
+Your surgeon will look at your brain on an X-ray screen to see exactly whether the tumour is close to the blood vessels.

-Depending on the type of brain tumour you have, your surgeon may then inject something to block the blood vessels that carry blood to the tumour.
-This will help to shrink the tumour before you have surgery to remove it.
+Depending on the type of brain tumour you have, your surgeon may then inject a substance to block the blood vessels that carry blood to the tumour.
+This helps to shrink the tumour before you have surgery to remove it.
 This procedure is called embolisation or interventional angiography.
 There is a small risk of a stroke from this procedure.
-But the risk is usually small compared to the benefit of treating the tumour.
-Before you have this treatment, your specialist will explain all this to you and you will be able to ask questions or talk through any worries that you have.
+But this risk is usually small compared to the benefit of treating the tumour.
+Before you have this treatment, your specialist will explain it fully to you.
+You will be able to ask questions or talk through any worries that you have.

-This test is done under general anaesthetic.
-A 2cm hole is drilled into the skull.
-A fine tube called a neuroendoscope is put into the hole and into the fluid filled chambers of the brain (the ventricles).
-This test may be done to
+You have this test under general anaesthetic.
+The doctor carefully drills a 2cm hole into the skull.
+They put a fine tube called a neuroendoscope into the hole and into the fluid filled chambers of the brain (the ventricles).

 - Take a biopsy of a tumour that is in or near the ventricles